orangeduck/Cello-Website/pages/home.md

 * __Can it be used in Production?__

 It might be better to try Cello out on a hobby project first.
-Cello does aim to be _production ready_, but it has it's fair share of oddities and pitfalls, and if you are working in a team, or to a deadline, there is much better tooling, support and community for languages such as C++.
+Cello does aim to be _production ready_, but because it is a hack it has its fair share of oddities and pitfalls, and if you are working in a team, or to a deadline, there is much better tooling, support and community for languages such as C++.

 * __Is anyone using Cello?__

-No.
+The short answer is no. Cello is too big and scary a dependancy for new C projects which wish to be portable and easy to maintain.
+But there are some small projects growing out of it.
+Why not check out [Chords](/chords).

   </div>